noynaert/act102handouts/01_Structure_and_Servers/01B_Servers.md

 Servers typically run 24 hours a day, 365 days a year.
 They sit and wait for a client to contact them and request information.

 Servers often do not have keyboards or monitors permanently attached.
 They often reside in data centers.

+Servers have numerical addresses.
+But servers often have "URL" addresses as well.
+These look like http://missouriwestern.edu or http://turing.cs.missouriwestern.edu.

 | A server being installed in a rack|Server racks in a data center|
 |:---:|:---:|